 Before coming to your final destination for the night, visit Hancock Shaker Village for a glimpse at the inner workings of a fascinating utopian society that existed before the industrial revolution, and the Norman Rockwell Museum in Stockbridge to view an impressive collection of Rockwell’s original works, his study and personal memorabilia.

-Standard Hotel: Best Western Plus Berkshire Hills
+Overnight: Best Western Plus Berkshire Hills or similar

 Day 6 & 7